coleca/gen-vyatta-conf-for-vpc/README.md

 One additional step to run from the Vyatta appliance:

-set protocols bgp 65000 network <VYATTA PRIVATE IP CIDR>
+set protocols bgp 65000 network {VYATTA PRIVATE IP CIDR}
 commit
 save